rajannpatel/ubuntupbx/README.md

 > <img align="right" alt="Info Bubble" width="50" src="./images/icons8-information-100.png" />
 > In the steps below, `--source-ranges` can be any number of globally routable IPv4 addresses written as individual IPs, or groups of IPs in slash notation, separated by commas (but no spaces).
 For example: `192.178.0.0/15,142.251.47.238`
 >
 > `$(wget -qO- http://checkip.amazonaws.com)` retrieves the globally routable IPv4 address of the machine where the command is run, using an Amazon AWS service.
-It appears in some commands below, as a convenience.
+It appears in some commands below, as a convenience, but can be replaced with manually specified IPs.

 > [!TIP]
 > <img align="right" alt="Info Lightbulb" width="50" src="./images/icons8-tip-100.png" />